-- Step 2 of conceptual modeling - Model identified types using a suitable conceptual data model (i.e., create conceptual data schema) and visualize it as a diagram - You can use various tools for modeling, so-called Case Tools, e.g., - Commercial: Enterprise Architect, IBM Rational Rose, ... - Academic: eXolutio
+- Step 2 of conceptual modeling - Model the identified types and characteristics using a suitable conceptual data model (i.e. create a conceptual data schema) and visualize it as a diagram - You can use various tools for modeling, so-called Case Tools, e.g., - Commercial: Enterprise Architect, IBM Rational Rose, ... - Academic: eXolutio